hollermay/hollertp/README.md

    .\smtp
    ```
    Make sure to run this command as an administrator, as the server needs appropriate permissions to bind to *port 25*.
+   *NOTE:If this doesn't work reveal the executable file in explorer then run it as administrator.*

 5. **Test the SMTP Server:**